 The crowd in attendance, many associated with art and cultural organizations, were very appreciative of the initiatives announced.
-As residents, we can all look forward to enjoying the City’s new emphasis on arts and culture in Sacramento and in our schools.
+To sum up, Sacramento residents can look forward to enjoying the City’s new emphasis on arts and culture in both the City and in our schools.

 If you were in attendance at the event on Wednesday – what would you add?

 Subscribe to SacramentoRevealed.com to receive the weekly (with an occasional hiatus) newsletter direct to your inbox!
 Comments are welcome.